MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

-On all the session run days AutoML selected VotingEnsemble as the best model for the primary metric - 'Accuracy'.
-The VotingEnsemble model makes a prediction based on an ensemble or combination of other models.
-Hence, it will always perform better as compared to the prediction of a single model such as Logistic Regression.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ![Figure  - AutoML Execution RunWidget Details ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_RunDetails_Widget_Execution_1.png)